nagheche-bilal/pdsnd_github/README.md

 ### Files used
-in this project we use chicgo, washington and newyork data
+in this project we use chicago, washington and newyork data

 ### Credits
 https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104